OpenSpace/openspace.github.io/docs/builders/globebrowsing/build-local-dem-patches.md

 ```

 ## Wrapping Up
 Now we are finally done creating the virtual datasets we need to be able to make OpenSpace read the local datasets correctly!
 The files we still need are the two longlat geotiffs and the virtual dataset definition files.
-Since the VRTs uses relative paths to find the image files they use, they should be kept in the same folder if they were built in the same directory.
+Since the VRTs use relative paths to find the image files they use, they should be kept in the same folder if they were built in the same directory.

 Now these files can be read by OpenSpace as part of a RenderableGlobe.
 The texture dataset can be added as a color layer while the height map is simply set as a height layer.
 To use underlying color information, we can set the blend mode to **Color** for the texture layer.
 ```lua